Guide for our members

 - August — Membership and New Club Development Month

-- 5 November — World Interact Day (World Interact Week is celebrated Monday through Sunday during the week of 5 November, Interact’s anniversary)
+- 5 November — World Interact Day (World Interact Week is celebrated Monday through Sunday during the week of 5 November, Interact’s anniversary.
+This year, we’re turning 60!))

 - 1 December — Interact Video Awards submissions due